Skip to content

 How universities respond to those queries could be critical in convincing an offer-holder that it is the right institution for them, particularly with the clearing window upon us which brings with it lots of movement.

 We know from our Enquiry Experience Tracker (EET), however, that universities don’t always get this right.
-An annual research programme conducted in partnership with education experts Edified, our EET helps UK universities understand how they’re responding to enquiries from prospective students and where they could improve engagement.
+An annual research programme conducted in partnership with education experts Edified, our EET helps UK universities understand how they’re responding to enquiries from prospective students and where they could improve student engagement.

 The EET results from 2021 showed that one in four enquiries went unanswered.
 There’s a real risk that this gets worse as universities struggle to cope with the sheer volume of last-minute enquiries.
 And this year, universities are operating in the context of a huge rise in enquiries and applications from international students, which will be stretching resources to the limit.
 Across the UniQuest partner group alone there are over 70,000 additional students holding offers in the pipeline compared to the same time last year.